thosgood/this-weeks-finds/markdown/101-150/week143.md

 Or is there?
 Actually there is: the weak nuclear force distinguishes between the two!
-So some people theorized that very slight differences in energy levels, due to the weak force, favor the formation of left-handed amino acids and right-handed sugars - which is what we see in nature.
+So some people theorized that very slight differences in energy levels, due to the weak force, favor the formation of left-handed amino acids and right-handed sugars --- which is what we see in nature.

 Recently people have found evidence for a somewhat different version of this theory:

-1) Robert F. Service, Does life's handedness come from within?, Science 286 (November 12, 1999), 1282-1283.
+1) Robert F. Service, "Does life's handedness come from within?", _Science_ **286** (November 12, 1999), 1282--1283.

 When radioactive atoms decay via the weak force, the electrons they shoot off tend to have a left-handed spin.
 Could this affect the